metio/terraform-provider-k8s/docs/data-sources/postgres_operator_crunchydata_com_postgres_cluster_v1beta1_manifest.md

 Optional:

-- `pgbackrest` (Attributes) Defines a pgBackRest cloud-based data source that can be used to pre-populate the the PostgreSQL data directory for a new PostgreSQL cluster using a pgBackRest restore.
+- `pgbackrest` (Attributes) Defines a pgBackRest cloud-based data source that can be used to pre-populate the PostgreSQL data directory for a new PostgreSQL cluster using a pgBackRest restore.
 The PGBackRest field is incompatible with the PostgresCluster field: only one data source can be used for pre-populating a new PostgreSQL cluster (see [below for nested schema](#nestedatt--spec--data_source--pgbackrest))
 - `postgres_cluster` (Attributes) Defines a pgBackRest data source that can be used to pre-populate the PostgreSQL data directory for a new PostgreSQL cluster using a pgBackRest restore.
 The PGBackRest field is incompatible with the PostgresCluster field: only one data source can be used for pre-populating a new PostgreSQL cluster (see [below for nested schema](#nestedatt--spec--data_source--postgres_cluster))
 - `volumes` (Attributes) Defines any existing volumes to reuse for this PostgresCluster. (see [below for nested schema](#nestedatt--spec--data_source--volumes))